Try the new Manage Groups experience

 - Students are no longer enrolled in groups, because they do not exist.

 - Group discussions remain available for reference.
-You can delete them in the Discussions tool.
+You can delete them from the Discussions tool.

 - Group assignment submission folders and the files they contain are deleted.